-Effective cash management is essential for the financial health of any business.
+Effective cash management is essential for any business’s financial health.
 One way to measure the efficiency of cash management practices is by evaluating specific metrics.
 A key metric in this area is days payable outstanding (DPO), which measures a company’s efficiency in managing its accounts payable.
 DPO indicates the average number of days a company takes to pay its suppliers after receiving an invoice.
 Understanding DPO can help businesses optimize their cash flow, negotiate better payment terms, and maintain strong supplier relationships.

 This blog will dive into the concept of DPO, explain the formula for its calculation, and provide a better understanding of DPO.